mozilla/kitsune/docs/development.md

 3.  get the pull request reviewed

-4.  rebase the changes so they\'re in two commits:
+4.  rebase the changes so they're in two commits:

     1.  a stage 1 commit that changes `ES_WRITE_INDEXES`, updates the mappings and updates the indexing code
     2.  a stage 2 commit that changes `ES_INDEXES`, changes
         `ES_WRITE_INDEXES`, and changes the search view code

-    **Avoid cosmetic changes that don\'t need to be made (e.g. pep-8 fixes, etc.)**
+    **Avoid cosmetic changes that don't need to be made (e.g. pep-8 fixes, etc.)**

 5.  push those changes to the same pull request

 6.  get those two changes reviewed

-Once that\'s ok, then that branch should get updated from main, then pushed to stage to get tested.
+Once that's ok, then that branch should get updated from main, then pushed to stage to get tested.

 That branch should **not** land in main, yet.